-The accompanying consolidated financial statements have been prepared assuming that ProMIS Neurosciences, Inc and Subsidiary will continue as a going concern.
-As discussed in Note 1 to the consolidated financial statements, the Company has an accumulated deficit and has suffered significant net losses and negative cash flows from operations.
+The accompanying consolidated financial statements have been prepared assuming that ProMIS Neurosciences Inc and Subsidiary will continue as a going concern.
+As discussed in Note 1 to the consolidated financial statements, the Company has an accumulated deficit and has suffered net losses and negative cash flows from operations and has an accumulated deficit as of December 31, 2023.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.